Max-RDJ/whats_for_dinner/docs/tutorials/tutorial-getting-started.md

 The application will display meals assigned to each day of the week.

 You can review the generated plan directly on the home page.

 ---

+## Step 6: Import and Export Meal Plans

+Generated meal plans can be exported in order to be saved on a local device.

+The 'Import' button opens a dialog where you can select

+You can import the saved file and load its data into the app.
+The home page will then display the saved plan.

+---